-An IT project is defined as the implementation of IT improvements (computer, telecommunications or other information technology improvements) or enhanced capabilities using IT services (Vendor, EITS or agency) within a defined period of time (i.e. not maintenance or ongoing IT services and support).
-Any Executive Branch agency wishing to invest in an IT project that costs more than \$50,000 must develop a business case with a Technology Investment Request (TIR) form.
-TIRs are required for Executive Branch agencies as part of their biennial budget process as well as for interim funding of IT projects.
-They apply regardless of the funding source (including grant funding), as well as in situations where the funding already exists and the agency is requesting authority for expenditure.
+Any Executive Branch agency wishing to invest in an IT project that costs more than \$50,000 must develop a business case with the TIN form.

+The TIN forms addressed in the posted instructions are required for Executive Branch agencies as part of their biennial budget process as well as for interim funding of IT projects.
+This Technology Investment information is required regardless of the funding source (including grant funding), as well as in situations where the funding already exists and the agency is requesting authority for expenditure.
 This also applies to projects mandated by either the federal government or the Nevada State Legislature.
-Agencies with federally funded and mandated interim projects should contact EITS for guidance on how to best proceed regarding potentially concurrent TIR and RFP processes.
+Agencies with federally funded and mandated interim projects should contact the Division for guidance on how to best proceed regarding potentially concurrent TIN and Procurement Request for Proposal (RFP) processes.